RemiOddon/OpenLanePifPaf/README.md

 pip3 uninstall -y pycocotools
 pip3 install --editable OpenLanePifpaf/pycocotools-2.0.4/
 ```
 Note that you may have depending on your machine to uninstall urllib3 and reinstall it with the version 1.26.15.
+Then clone [DIFFNet](https://github.com/brandleyzhou/DIFFNet.git) in __OpenLanePifPaf/src/openpifpaf/network__ and move __depth_net.py__ directly inside it.

 # Dataset